 If you’re not sure what form of refrigerant your AC uses, you can look at its plate.
 This piece is often located on the outside condenser.
 Or you can find it in your owner’s manual.

 If you still can’t come across it, Hilton Head Island residents should contact us at 843-619-3781 and our Experts can provide support.

 Why are Refrigerants Damaging to the Environment?

-- Residential air conditioners have run on R22, or Freon, for a long time.
-Researchers discovered it was damaging to the planet and ozone, so creation permanently stopped on January 1, 2020.
+- Residential air conditioners have run with R22, or Freon, for many years.
+Scientists determined it was damaging to the planet and ozone, so creation permanently stopped on January 1, 2020.

 - R410a is the replacement for R22.
 It’s what you’ll discover in all new air conditioners currently.

-If your air conditioner is near (or older than) 15 years, now’s a great time to begin prepping for this purchase.
+If your air conditioner is approaching (or older than) 15 years, now’s a fantastic time to begin preparing for installation.

-We get that buying a new system can be a considerable expense.
-That’s why we have our exclusive Advantage Program™ plus financing, With our Advantage Program, you can have an up-to-date, high-efficiency system for just one small monthly payment.
-And enjoy maintenance, repairs and parts at no additional price.*
+We get that replacing your system can be a considerable expense.
+That’s why we provide our exclusive Advantage Program™ plus financing, With our Advantage Program, you can have an up-to-date, high-efficiency system for just one little monthly payment.
+And enjoy maintenance, repairs and parts at no added price.*

 Get in touch with us at 843-619-3781 to request an appointment now.
-We’ll talk through your budget and needs to help you locate the ideal comfort unit for your home.
+We’ll talk through your budget and needs to help you choose the ideal comfort unit for your home.